ecmchow/ip-analyzer/docs/api/README.md

 | :--- | :--- | :--- |
 | `iplist` | `array` | an array of IPv4/IPv6 string(s) (max.
 100 items) |

-Get geo info on an IP address
+Get geo info on a list of IP address
 ```json
 {
     "iplist": [